Determinism in Continuous Queries on Confluent Cloud for Apache Flink

 This difference exists because Flink SQL inherits the definition of functions from Apache Calcite, where there are two types of functions other than deterministic functions: non-deterministic functions and dynamic functions.

-• The non-deterministic functions are executed at runtime in clusters and evaluated per record.
+• The non-deterministic functions execute at runtime in clusters and return a value per record.

-• The dynamic functions determine the corresponding values only when the query plan is generated.
-They’re not executed at runtime, and different values are obtained at different times, but the same values are obtained during the same execution.
+• The dynamic functions determine the corresponding values only when Flink generates the query plan.
+They don’t execute at runtime, and different invocations return different values at different times, but return the same values during the same execution.
 Built-in dynamic functions are mainly temporal functions.

 How does determinism differ in stream processing?

 Streaming queries are harder to make deterministic than batch queries because the input data is unbounded.
 Flink SQL abstracts streaming processing as the continuous query on dynamic tables, where logically every change in the base table triggers the query to run.
-As a result, dynamic functions that return a single value per batch execution become non-deterministic in streaming, because they are evaluated continuously over time.
+As a result, dynamic functions that return a single value per batch execution become non-deterministic in streaming, because Flink evaluates them continuously over time.

-If the clicks log table in the previous example is from an Apache Kafka® topic that’s continuously written, the same query in stream mode returns a CURRENT_TIMESTAMP that changes over time.
+If the clicks log table in the previous example comes from an Apache Kafka® topic that receives continuous writes, the same query in stream mode returns a CURRENT_TIMESTAMP that changes over time.

 SELECT CURRENT_TIMESTAMP, * FROM clicks;